 A motion is a written request asking the Court to make a special ruling in the appeal.
 Either the appellant or the appellee may file a motion with the Court.
-For example, if you want to obtain an extension of time to file your brief, you would make your request by filing a motion (original and four copies) with the Court of Appeals and serve a copy of the motion on the other party or parties to the appeal.
-Third Court Practice ¶ 25.
+For example, if you want to obtain an extension of time to file your brief, you would make your request by filing a motion (original and two (2) copies) with the Court of Appeals and serve a copy of the motion on the other party or parties to the appeal.
+See TEX.
+R. APP.
+P. 9.3(a)(1)(B) and 9.5.
 Your motion must state the reasons why you are making a particular request.
 TEX.
 R. APP.
 P. 10.1.
 Be specific about what relief you need and why you need it.
-Rule 10.5.(b) sets forth specific requirements for motions for extensions of time.
+Rule 10.5(b) sets forth specific requirements for motions for extensions of time.

 If your motion will not be opposed, you should state that it is "Unopposed" in the title of the motion.
-Every motion must contain a certificate stating that you have conferred with the other parties and that they do or do not oppose the relief sought.
+Every motion must contain a certificate of conference stating that you have conferred with the other parties and that they do or do not oppose the relief sought.
 TEX.
 R. APP.
 P. 10.1(a)(5).
 If you are unable to reach your opposing party or their counsel (if they are represented), then state in your certificate that you have made reasonable attempts to confer with the other parties to determine their position on the substance of the motion.
-Motions can be rejected by the Clerk's office if the certificate of conference is not included.
+Motions can be rejected by the Clerk's office if certificate of conference is not included.

 Do not submit a proposed order.
-A sample motion for extension of time to file a brief is attached as Form 7.
+A sample motion for extension of time to file a brief is available as Form 10.